isc-projects/bind9/doc/dnssec-guide/validation.rst

 is sent to the client; if it does not verify, a SERVFAIL is returned to the client.

-.. [#]
-   BIND technically includes two copies of the root key: one is in ``bind.keys.h`` and is built into the executable, and one is in ``bind.keys`` as a :any:`trust-anchors` statement.
-The two copies of the key are identical.

 .. _trust_anchors_description:

 Trust Anchors